ESOL - Teaching English for Speakers of Other Languages

 Enhance your skills in teaching English language learners!

 Today’s schools serve an increasingly diverse population of students, including non-native English speakers.
-Support for schools in accommodating the needs of this rapidly growing population is addressed through these three programs.
-Participants in this program will acquire a wide range of concepts, theories, and practices related to effectively teaching English language learners.
+Support for schools in accommodating the needs of this rapidly growing population is addressed through these programs.
+Participants in this program will acquire a wide range of concepts, theories, and practices related to effectively teaching English Language Learners (ELL).

 Program Options Available for: